ALanguillaume/WUR-R-setup/README.md

-After installation is complete, you need to perform one more step: you need to put the location Rtools on the your computer PATH which is basically a system wide address book that allows program to know where to find each other.
+After installation is complete, you need to perform one more step: you need to put the location Rtools on the your computer PATH which is basically a system wide address book that allows programs to know where to find each other.
 To do so we are going to edit a R start up file called `Renviron.site`.
 Don’t worry it is REALLY simple.

-At the R console type the following command:
+At the R console in Rstudio type the following command:

 ``` r
 file.edit(R.home("etc/Renviron.site"))
 ```

+The `Renviron.site` will pop up as an editable script.
 Add the following lines, save and close the `Renviron.site` file.

 ``` r
 # Set Rtools path